deathstar/QServSqlite/readme.md

 QServ IRC not launching at all: you either restarted the server too much or flooded IRC, try a different IRC server.

 segmentation fault: send the server logs to DeathStar - gscottmalibu@gmail.com for debugging.

+Compile failures: you can attempt to compile enet/sqlite/geoip/zlib manually.
+The compilation is usually done by changing to the relevant directory and then running: "./configure; make"

+localhost failures: try using HTTP Geolocation with use_HTTP_geo 1 in server-init.cfg to fix these issues.

 MIT LICENSE
 ----------------